YOUSU198/DDD/Workflow-Checklists.md

 12. Check that the Nonce refresh button works correctly
 13. Ensure that the “Write” button works

+### Sending a Transaction to a Contract

+1. Go to send a transaction via MyCrypto
+2. Enter the address ```0x37f25bd26848cf02614c29338dd71a4d03b62218``` (is a contract)
+3. Ensure that the gas limit estimates correctly
 ### Changing Tabs

 1. Fill out the Interact page with any contract information